leterDieu/Stellarity-mcoc/wiki/dev/docs/installation.md

 # Installation Instructions

-All download files can be found on [FSEE's Download Section](https://fokastudio.github.io/FSEE/downloads.html), both Datapack version as well as a Datapack-Pacakged-As-Mod one.
+All download files can be found on [Stellarity's Download Section](https://kohy-creates.github.io/Stellarity/downloads.html), both Datapack version as well as a Datapack-Pacakged-As-Mod one.

 ## Installing on Singleplayer
 === "Datapack Installation"